Create and Connect a Remote GKE Cluster to Data Lakehouse

 Here, we provide Ilum with all the required details to connect to our Kubernetes cluster.
 The process is similar to connecting to the cluster through the kubectl tool, but here it is done through the UI.

-Following the example above, you will need to provide the following:
+You will need to provide the following:

 In addition, you can: